 The committee meets twice annually, usually at the UPU headquarters in Berne, at the same time as the CA and the POC meet.
 Between meetings, the body's own management committee assumes responsibility for work progress.

-To attend the next CC meeting scheduled on 12 April 2021 11h-13h, please contact the CC Secretariat at email@example.com.
+To attend the next CC meeting, which is tentatively scheduled for autumn 2021, please contact the CC Secretariat at email@example.com.

 United States of America